connervieira/Predator/FAQ.md

 Predator is designed for hobbyists and tech enthusiasts who want to experiment with ALPR without the need for expensive software and specialized equipment.
 It's for people who want to tinker and experiment with computer vision technology in a powerful and easy way.

+**Who is Predator not designed for?**

+Predator is not designed for those who want to conduct mass-surveillance.
+It's not for governments and law enforcement agencies looking to log the movements of civilians for criminal investigations.
+It's not for companies who want to track how often certain people visit their business.
+For sake of privacy, Predator actively avoids features designed for mass-surveillance, and focuses on targeted, private alerts for individual use.

 **Can Predator be used as a plain dashcam, without ALPR?**

 Absolutely.
 Predator's dashcam mode allows it to operate like a fully featured traditional dashcam, without any ALPR functionality.
 If you want to retroactively run ALPR on recorded dashcam video, you can do so using pre-recorded mode at a later time.